Kirby: Canvas Curse: Gameplay

-Unlike with most previous Kirby games, the player does not directly control Kirby with a directional pad or any buttons.
-Instead, the player only uses the stylus and touch screen to control Kirby, who rolls around in ball form.
-The player can draw rainbow lines, which Kirby will roll on.
-These rainbow paths can form ramps or bridges for Kirby to cross, or walls to protect him from enemy projectiles.
-Drawing paths depletes the player's rainbow ink supplies, which recharges slowly while Kirby is in the air or on a path, but quickly when Kirby is on the ground.
+The game is played using the stylus and touch screen to control Kirby, who rolls around in ball form.
+The player can draw rainbow lines to form ramps or bridges for Kirby to cross, and walls to protect him from enemies and hazards.
+Drawing paths depletes the player's rainbow ink supplies, which recharge over time.

-The player can use the stylus to stun enemies by tapping on them.
-Afterwards, the player can either allow Kirby to roll into the enemy with his own momentum or by dashing to defeat the enemy.
-Defeating certain kinds of enemies by either dashing into them or touching them while stunned causes Kirby to gain one of several special abilities, which may be used at any time by tapping Kirby himself.
+The player can use the stylus to stun enemies by tapping on them and defeat them by either rolling or dashing into them.
+Defeating certain kinds of enemies grants Kirby various special abilities such as shooting beams or turning into a rocket, which may be used at any time by tapping on Kirby himself.